48 Idioms About Roads

 Other ways to say: Step aside, stay out of charge

-Fun Fact/Origin: Comes from riding in the back of a car, not driving.
+Fun Fact/Origin: It comes from sitting in the back of a car instead of driving you’re along for the ride, not steering.

 23. Road rage